orchestral/toolkit-docs/testbench/cli.md

 ### Purge Skeleton

-This command will purge skeleton and reset everything to default.
+This command will purge the skeleton and reset everything to default.
 You can also configure `purge` section under the `testbench.yaml` configuration files such as:

 ```yaml
 purge: